PATIL-AMIT-UMAKANT/Object-Detection-Using-RCNN-YOLO/README.md

 YOLO and RCNN are two different types of object detectors.

 Yolo is a Single Shot detectors like the name suggest You Looks Only Onces.
-RCNN is a Region based detectors.
+RCNN is a Region based detectors like its extarcts only imp regions.

 Yolov3 seems to have more accuracy than Rcnn.
 Yolov3 execution Frames per second is far better than RCNN.